 - Once you have your table, you can then start to add all the factors you looked at in the first section of this blog.

 And there you have it your own CPD Record as easy as that!
-Below is an example of what it should look like using Microsoft Word and adding in all the factors from above.

 We hope this has helped you to create a CPD Record in the simplest of ways!
 As well as helping you to create a CPD Record why not check out ways to keep it up to date too.